 The preacher is in trouble.
-The preacher approaches the pulpit knowing full well that God may not be all that interested in helping us climb the corporate ladder, raise the all-American family, get into the college we want, or excel in our athletic feats.
-The Jesus we encounter in the Gospels isn’t all that into making “family life” the center of our lives.
-No, we find ourselves standing face to face with a wild, untamed God who doesn’t fit neatly into our modern categories, and refuses to be a gentle go-to-person for career advice and occasional counseling.
+The preacher approaches the pulpit knowing full well that God’s main desire is to break us of our self-absorption, and invite us to live for His Kingdom and further His agenda.
+God may not be all that interested in helping us climb the corporate ladder, raise the all-American family, get into the college we want, or excel in our athletic feats.
+The Jesus we encounter in the Gospels may not be all that into making “family life” the center of our lives (cf. Luke 14:25-27).
+He calls us to organize our family lives around Him.
+When the preacher opens the Gospels, we find ourselves standing face to face with a wild, untamed God who doesn’t fit neatly into our modern categories, and refuses to be a gentle go-to-person for career advice and occasional counseling.

-No, Jesus demands we leave our present, self-made universe behind, and enter a new reality shaped by Kingdom values and a Kingdom advancing agenda.
+Jesus demands we leave our present, self-made universe behind, and enter a new reality shaped by Kingdom values and a Kingdom advancing agenda.
 God is on the move in the world.
-He has His own agenda, and frankly may not care much about our own.
-The preacher has the high and dangerous calling to stand “shaking and trembling” Sunday after Sunday, inviting her congregation to get over themselves for a minute, set aside their own dreams, agendas, value and obsessions, and give themselves instead to the work of furthering God’s project.
+The preacher has the high and dangerous calling to stand “shaking and trembling” Sunday after Sunday, inviting her congregation to get over themselves for a minute, set aside their own dreams, agendas, value and obsessions, and give themselves instead to the work of furthering God’s Dream for the world.

 Or, as Jesus put it: “If anyone would come after me, let them deny themselves, take up their cross and follow me.”
 Or, Paul: “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.”

 How does a preacher come against this cultural captivity to our own personal kingdoms and agendas?
-Answer: Stop emphasizing personal application, stop reinforcing the notion that God’s word is a how-to manual for living a better life, and stop merely extracting bite-sized moral principles from the text to apply to our lives (as if we are the main dish needing some spiritual relish on the side to enhance us).
+Answer: Stop emphasizing personal application, stop reinforcing the notion that God’s Word is mainly a how-to manual for living the All-American life, and stop merely extracting bite-sized moral principles from the text to apply to our lives (as if we are the main dish and God’s Word is some spiritual relish on the side to enhance us).

-Instead, I suggest, we stubbornly invite people to apply their life to the unfolding agenda of God in the world.
-As Will Willimon puts it, ““We come to the Bible, raising questions about its relevance to our present daily lives, only to find that the Bible questions us about our relevance to the way of Christ.”
-Start with the narrative, and invite people to imaginatively place themselves within the story, traveling along with the disciples, on mission and at the feet of the master.
-Invite them to the shores of Galilee, and to hear firsthand the uncompromising call of Christ to “Come, follow me!”
-And then do it.
-Drop your nets and leave your boat (whatever that represents for you) and follow.
-It’s that simple – and that incredibly difficult!
+So, with Paul, I’m solemnly urging preachers to invite people to apply their lives to the unfolding agenda of God in the world.
+As Will Willimon puts it, “We come to the Bible, raising questions about its relevance to our present daily lives, only to find that the Bible questions us about our relevance to the way of Christ.”
+Start with the narrative, and invite people to imaginatively place themselves within this alternative story, traveling along with the disciples, on mission and at the feet of the master.
+Invite comfort-seeking Americans to the windy shores of Galilee, and help them hear firsthand the uncompromising call of Christ to “Come, follow me!”
+Let’s drop our nets and leave our boat (whatever that represents for each of us) and follow.
+It’s that simple — and that incredibly difficult!

-Modern friends, will you step outside your modern world and back into the wild, adventurous story of God in Jesus seeking disciples to follow him onto the risky waters of faithful obedience?
-This Sunday, when you sit in your pew and the preacher opens the Scriptures, may we beg that the living God would not merely supplement our lives with a meager morsel of spiritual truth to get us through the week.
-Rather, let’s ask the Living God to break us, strip us of our self-motivated pursuits of the American Dream, encounter us in holy love, and pull us into a much larger Story where we find our lives having relevance to the work of God in the world.
+Friends, will you step outside your modern world and back into the wild, adventurous story of God in Jesus seeking disciples to follow him onto the risky waters of faithful obedience?
+This Sunday, when you sit in your pew and the preacher opens the Scriptures, may we beg that the living God would not merely supplement our lives with a meager morsel of spiritual truth to get us through another week.
+Let’s ask the Living God to break us, strip us of our self-motivated pursuits of the American Dream, encounter us in holy love, and pull us into a much larger Story where we find our lives having relevance to the work of God in the world.